Another afternoon tea!

 So yeah, cakes mustn’t be for “gentlemen” – compared to the sugar celebration of say The Running Fox afternoon tea, there is a tiny dot of brownie which was pleasantly rich and gooey, despite being the slightly healthier type (made with beetroot).
 Kate really enjoyed the “upside-down cheesecake”, me, eh it was “OK”.

 As I mentioned, you don’t get tea, but you do get a pint.
 Which you don’t mind so much when the luscious Jakehead IPA is normally £4.50 a pop.
-If you still haven’t had this beer, or seen that it recently TOPPED THIS LIST, give it a go.
+If you still haven’t had this beer, or seen that it recently topped the list of 100 best beers in the world, give it a go.
 It’s just lush.

 It’s easy to have preconceptions about Bonbar, and it does always feel little bit wrong dining out in a nightclub, but this is an afternoon tea which gets a thumbs up from me.
 Depending if you’re into the “gentlemanly” aspects of it, YMMV.